SirDifferential/FolderGallery/README.md

 * The PHP file finds all image files in the same directory as the PHP file
 * The PHP file loads page.html and adds the array of found images in the javascript code by smacking it right in
 * The modified page.html is served by PHP echo
-* Javascript changes the image on page load and previous / next button presses
+* Javascript changes the image source on the img tag on page load
+* Previous and Next buttons do the same

 ## License